Rental assistance for single mothers and parents.

 The primary vision and objective of single parent programs administered by the Salvation Army is to first of all prevent homelessness by coordinating rental assistance, housing counseling and case management.
 Another goal is to end homelessness for women and children across the United States by working with churches, social services and charities in local communities.
 Some of the key programs will assist in goal planning, provide case management, allocates rental assistance, and teach client’s life skills.

 Contact information - The Salvation Army has locations in all states and most mid to large size towns have a branch located in it.
-Find locations of local Salvation Army agencies as well as other non-profit agencies and government programs.
+Find locations of state assistance and charity programs, including local Salvation Army agencies as well as other non-profit agencies and government programs.
 These organizations that may provide rent assistance for families with children.

 Other single parent housing programs